 This option enables rendering with an output intent defined in the PDF source file.
 If this option is included in the command line, source device color values (e.g DeviceCMYK, DeviceRGB, or DeviceGray) that match the color model of the output intent will be interpreted to be in the output intent color space.
 In addition, if the output device color model matches the output intent color model, then the destination ICC profile will be the output intent ICC profile.
 If there is a mismatch between the device color model and the output intent, the output intent profile will be used as a proofing profile, since that is the intended rendering.
 Note that a PDF document can have multiple rendering intents per the PDF specification.
 As such, with the option -dUsePDFX3Profile the first output intent encountered will be used.
-It is possible to specify a particular output intent where int is an integer (a value of 0 is the same as not specifying a number).
-Probing of the output intents for a particular file is possible using extractICCprofiles.ps in ./ gs/toolbin.
+It is possible to specify a particular output intents for a particular file is possible using extractICCprofiles.ps in ./ gs/toolbin.
 Finally, note that the ICC profile member entry is an option in the output intent dictionary.
-In these cases, the output intents specifies a registry and a standard profile (e.g. Fogra39).
+In these cases, the output intent specifies a registry and a standard profile (e.g. Fogra39).
 Ghostscript will not make use of these output intents.
 Instead, if desired, these standard profiles should be used with the commands specified above (e.g. -sOutputICCProfile).